History of Chelsea F.C. (1952–1983): Dave Sexton

-Decline (1972–83)
+Decline (1972–1983)

-The Cup Winners' Cup triumph proved to be the last of Chelsea's successes in the decade, as a series of problems combined to almost bring the club to its knees.
-From the early 1970s, the discipline of the team began to degenerate, as Sexton fell out with several key players, most notably Osgood, Hudson and Baldwin over their attitude and lifestyle.
-As the spirit of the team declined, so too did results.
+The Cup Winners' Cup triumph was Chelsea's last major success of the decade, followed by a series of problems on and off the pitch.
+From the early 1970s, Sexton fell out with several key players, most notably Osgood, Hudson and Baldwin, over their attitude and lifestyle.
+Results also declined during this period.
 Chelsea set two records in defence of the Cup Winners' Cup in 1971–72: a 21–0 aggregate win over Luxembourg side Jeunesse Hautcharage, which remains a record scoreline in European competition.
 The result included a 13–0 home win over Jeunesse, the biggest winning scoreline in Chelsea's history.
-However, the team were knocked out of the competition by little-known Åtvidabergs FF under the away goals rule in the next round.
+However, the team were knocked out of the competition by Åtvidabergs FF under the away goals rule in the next round.

-In the same season, Chelsea were knocked out of the FA Cup by Second Division Leyton Orient despite having led 2–0, and lost in the League Cup final to underdogs Stoke City.
-The 1972–73 season began with a 4–0 win over Leeds and the club were fourth in the table in December, but after a 3–0 aggregate loss to Norwich City in the League Cup semi-finals the season fizzled out and Chelsea won just 5 of their last 21 league games, eventually finishing 12th.
+In the same season, Chelsea were knocked out of the FA Cup by Second Division Leyton Orient despite having led 2–0, and lost in the League Cup final to Stoke City.
+The 1972–73 season began with a 4–0 win over Leeds and the club were fourth in the table in December, but after a 3–0 aggregate loss to Norwich City in the League Cup semi-finals Chelsea won just 5 of their last 21 league games, eventually finishing 12th.
 They finished 17th the following season.
-The feud between Sexton and Osgood and Hudson reached its apogee after a 4–2 home defeat to West Ham United on Boxing Day 1973, after Chelsea had led 2–0 at half-time; the pair were both sold a few months later.
+The feud between Sexton and Osgood and Hudson reached a peak after a 4–2 home defeat to West Ham United on Boxing Day 1973, after Chelsea had led 2–0 at half-time; the pair were both sold a few months later.
 Sexton himself was sacked early into the 1974–75 season after a poor start, and succeeded by his assistant, Ron Suart, who was unable to reverse the club's decline and they were relegated in 1975.